BERNICE A. RAY SCHOOL 2018-2019 HANDBOOK

 Food at School

-Each day there is a half-hour lunch period.
-Children may bring lunch from home or purchase a hot or cold lunch in the school cafeteria.
+Each day there is a 25-minute lunch period.
+Children may bring lunch from home or purchase a hot or cold lunch at the school cafeteria.
 Students eat in their classrooms, supervised by an adult.
-Parents and/or guardians are encouraged to provide nutritious foods using whole-grain bread, low-fat dairy products, and high-fiber ingredients.
+Parents are encouraged to provide nutritious foods using whole-grain bread, low-fat dairy products, and high-fiber ingredients.

 Lunch menus are sent home regularly.
-Parents and/or guardians should discuss menu choices with a young child each day.
+Parents should discuss menu choices with a young child each day to help smooth his/her way through the lunch line.

-The Ray School offers a Free and Reduced Lunch Program using federal funding guidelines.
+The Ray School offers a Free and Reduced Lunch Program with federal funding.
+This program assists families by providing a healthy lunch to children at .50 cents per day or less.
 To apply for assistance, return the confidential Free and Reduced Lunch application that is sent home to all families on the first day of school.
-The form is also available throughout the school year, and may be submitted any time as family circumstances change.
+The form is also available throughout the school year and may be submitted any time as family circumstances change.

-In addition to the half-hour lunch each primary class has a morning snack.
-We ask parents and/or guardians to provide a healthy snack to be eaten during the morning snack period.
+We ask parents to provide a healthy snack to be eaten during the morning snack period.
 Students may not bring glass containers on the school bus or into the school.

 Classroom treats and parties

 Several children at the Ray School are diagnosed with life threatening food allergies.
 Special attention to keeping our school safe for all children requires cooperation from families.
-Important information about food allergies may be found on the nurse’s webpage www.rayschool.org/nurse/allergies.
+Important information about food allergies may be found on the Ray School website/health services: http://www.rayschool.org

 The School Nurse

-Our school nurse administers screenings for vision and hearing for grades kindergarten, first, third and fifth.
-The weekly “Rays of Sunshine” notifies parents and/or guardians when to expect these screenings.
-The nurse is available during the school day to counsel and assist parents and/or guardians and students with health problems.
+Our school nurse administers screenings for vision and hearing for grades K, 1, 3 and 5.
+The weekly “Rays of Sunshine” notifies parents when to expect these screenings.
+The nurse is available during the school day to counsel and assist parents and students with health problems.

-Administration of medications to be given at the school requires authorizations from both the physician and the parents and/or guardians.
+Administration of medications to be given at the school requires authorizations from both the physician and the parent(s) or guardian.
 The school nurse shall ensure that a written statement from the licensed prescriber contains the following information:

 - Student’s name.